Hexaly vs Google OR-Tools on the Pickup and Delivery Problem with Time Windows (PDPTW)

 Google OR-Tools and Hexaly results on the Pickup and Delivery Problem with Time Windows (PDPTW)

-In the literature, the most common objectives are to optimize first the number of used trucks and then the total distance.
-However, as both models aim to minimize distance only, we compare the results to the best known solutions obtained from an internal benchmark using the distance-only objective convention.
+In the literature, the objectives are to optimize first the number of used trucks and then the total distance.
+For the sake of readability, we display the gap in % to the best known solution for the total distance only.
 The table below presents the average gap to the best known solution for different instance sizes:

 Hexaly Google OR-Tools